nebula-plugins/gradle-info-plugin/README.md

 ---------------
 ```
 apply plugin: 'nebula.info-jar'

+// optionally configure MANIFEST.MF entries
+infoBroker {
+    excludedManifestProperties = ['Build-Date', 'Built-OS']
+    // or, but not both!
+    includedManifestProperties = ['Build-Date']
+}

 ```

 Pumps all values from the broker into the manifest of all jar's being built.